vlandham/captain_z/out/captain_z.md

 A war?
 A battle, with pirates?
 That couldn't be right.
 She must have made a mistake.

 The Port of Goodnews was one of the most guarded cities in all the Western Waters.
-It was small, compared to some of the Eastern cities, but had more guards and galleys than many of them.
+It was small, compared to some of the Eastern cities, but still had more guards and galleys than many of them.
 Certainly no pirate would be dumb enough to attack the city outright.

 Still, the message filled Captain Z with dread.
 It was now Friday morning.
 In an hour or so, the sun would begin to rise on a new day.

 She listened for any strange sounds outside.
 If pirates were planning an attack, they would have been spotted by now.
 Guards would be running to their stations.
 Alarms would be going off.
-Captain Z listened, but heard none of that kind of commotion.
-Everything outside was quiet and peaceful, as you would expect from such an early hour.
+Captain Z listened, but heard nothing.
+Everything outside was quiet and peaceful, to be expected at this early hour.

-To appease her own worry, the captain decided to make sure there was nothing amiss.
-She needed to get a good look at the harbor from above.
+Just to make sure, the captain decided to take a quick look around outside.
+She wanted to get a good look at the harbor from above.

-She crept out of the school and up the alley.
+Captain Z crept out of the school and up the alley.
 She turned the corner and started up the bumpy hill to Lookout Point.
 Street after street, she looked down as she jogged past and saw nothing but dark homes.
 A few times she turned around to try to see the harbor, but trees and smaller hills blocked the view.

 The sky was starting to light up just a bit when she found the path to the viewing spot.
 She ran down the path and onto the lookout's little platform.
 There she could see all the harbor at once.

 What she saw took her breath away.

-There wasn't just one ship out in the water, so early in the morning.
-There was an entire fleet of ships, and they were all flying the black flag of the Jolly Roger.
-Pirates had come into the port.
+In the dim light, Captain Z could see what looked to be an entire fleet of ships filling the harbor.
+Many of them looked to be flying the black flag of the Jolly Roger.
+Pirates had invaded the port.

 Most were floating out in the open waters, in a loose formation.
 A few were docking near the center of town.
 From where she stood, high up on the hill, Captain Z could barely make out pirate crews coming off these docked ships.
-They were coming into the city, and looked to be carrying swords, knives, and guns.
+They were coming into the city and moving between the docked boats on the piers.

-Worse still, the towns guard and its fleet where nowhere to be seen. _Something bad must have happened,_ she thought.
-A force like that would not simply sleep through such an invasion.
+Amazingly, the town guard and its fleet where nowhere to be seen. _Something bad must have happened,_ she thought. _The guards would not simply sleep through such an invasion._

 She thought back to the market chase and Walter's warning about the guards. _Perhaps the guards aren't guarding these people anymore,_ she considered.

 Captain Z could just make out Wind Drinker in the dark.
 It sat where she had docked, on the far end of of the harbor.
-From what she could see, none of the other pirates had tied up over there.
+From what she could see, none of the pirates had tied up over there.
 At least, not yet.

-She couldn't tell if Muddle was still on the ship or not.
+She couldn't see Muddle, but guessed she was still on the ship.

 Captain Z started running as fast as she could back down the hill.
 She had to warn Dr. Star.
 And after that, she had to escape from Port Goodnews before the pirates started attacking.
 She loved a good fight, but was in no mood for a battle that she couldn't win.
 A pirate army against a sleeping town didn't sound like a fun time to her.